Arden-Arcade, California: High schools

-Del Paso Country Club

-Del Paso Country Club is a private country club located within Arden-Arcade.
-The club was founded in 1916 on land sold to the early members by Orlando Robertson in 1916.
-He offered a low interest rate and $8000 to build their clubhouse with.
-Membership is by invitation.
-The club includes a newly renovated 18-hole golf course, a state-of-the-art fitness center and other facilities.
-The golf course hosted the 2015 Senior Open Golf Tournament.

 Housing

 Arden-Arcade is one of the most economically and ethnically diverse communities in the Sacramento region.
 There are neighborhoods along the American River and the American River Parkway with million-dollar homes, including Wilhaggin, Sierra Oaks, Sierra Oaks Vista, Arden Park, Arden Oaks, and areas surrounding the Del Paso Country Club.
-There are also amazing mid century neighborhoods that encompass the majority of Arden Arcade.
+There are also mid century neighborhoods that encompass the majority of Arden Arcade.
 Most if not all of these community neighborhoods were built immediately after World War II, some by award-winning architects and developers, Jere Strizek, Streng Brothers and Randolph Parks.
-Other community wide buildings of note are mid-century modern designed businesses, including the 1961 Country Club Lanes (Powers, Daley and DeRosa), Sam's Hof Brau (one of the few remaining original German Hof Brau Deli's still in operation), the AT&T building (Hertzka and Knowels architects 1963), an original IHOP restaurant building (Nims and Koch architects 1963 — now Guaribaldi's), Weinstocks Lubin (Charles Luckman 1961) at Country Club Center, Emigh Hardware, and many more.
+Other community wide buildings of note are mid-century modern designed businesses, including the 1961 Country Club Lanes (Powers, Daley and DeRosa), Sam's Hof Brau (one of the few remaining original German Hof Brau Deli's still in operation), the AT&T building (Hertzka and Knowels architects 1963), an original IHOP restaurant building (Nims and Koch architects 1963 — now Guaribaldi's), Weinstocks Lubin (Charles Luckman 1961) at Country Club Plaza, Emigh Hardware, and many more.
 Modern Arden Arcade was completely built out between the years 1945–1965, the prime mid century period in architecture.
 El Camino and Watt Avenues, where these buildings reside today, were commonly referred to by the community as Downtown Arden Arcade, and in many respects, remains so even today.

+Arden-Arcade is home to one of the longest-running certified farmers' markets in California: the Arden-Arcade Certified Farmers' Market, established in 1983.

 A new California governor's mansion built for Ronald Reagan was in Arden-Arcade in 1984 and was sold in 2004 and is a private residence.
 Governors George Deukmejian, Pete Wilson, and Gray Davis each occupied the house on Lake Wilhaggin Drive in the Wilhaggin area.
 The house was sold in 2004 after Governor Arnold Schwarzenegger decided not to live there and instead occupied the penthouse at the Hyatt Hotel in Downtown Sacramento when he did not commute back to Brentwood, which he did most nights.